jeanetteoh/SPLICE/README.md

 }
 ```

-This process will repeat for the number of users.
+This process will repeat depending on the number of users.

 Let's say Xin ate at McDonald's and he had a *McNuggets 10 Piece, Iced Coffee (Large), and a Big Mac*, ```i_user1_cart``` will store all of those inputs through the ```item_number``` variable in ```menu_component``` and ```i_user1_cart->display()``` will then yield an output of: